Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

 As discussed in Sec.~\ref{sec:forwards-kl}, we can implement a self-training scheme using the forwards KL divergence by generating a training dataset using the model itself, then reweighting to correct for the mismodeling of the target distribution.
 This approach allows us to augment the training data in a way is not structurally possible when using reverse KL self-training.

 We first examine the behavior of reweighted forwards KL self-training without any augmentation of the training data.
 Figure~\ref{fig:fwd_train_m5} shows a typical training history for this approach, applied to the parameters $m^2=-5$ and $\alpha=0$ where the modes are well-separated.
-As with reverse KL self-training, the model collapses onto one of the modes, indicating that mode collapse is a problem of self-training schemes in general and not a specific feature of reverse KL self-training.
+The model collapses onto one of the modes, indicating that mode collapse is a problem of self-training schemes in general and not a specific feature of reverse KL self-training.

-To improve over reverse KL self-training we must take advantage of the ability to augment the training dataset, which we do by generating each batch of training data by constructing and sampling from a single-model mixture using the flow model being trained.
-We first examine the symmetric $\alpha = 0$ case where all of the mixture constructions we consider in this work are equivalent.
-Figure~\ref{fig:fwd_train_m4} shows a training history for a model trained using this scheme, targeting $m^2=-4$ and $\alpha=0$.
+To improve over reverse KL self-training we must take advantage of the ability to augment the training dataset.
+To do so, we generate each batch of training data by sampling from a single-model mixture constructed from the flow model being trained.
+We first examine the symmetric $\alpha = 0$ case where all of the mixture constructions are equivalent.
+Figure~\ref{fig:fwd_train_m4} shows an example training history for this scheme, targeting $m^2=-4$ and $\alpha=0$.
 Over the course of training, $\vev{\overline{\phi}}_{\tilde{p}} \approx 0$ up to per-epoch fluctuations, indicating that the model trains directly into a bimodal distribution.
-This is dissimilar to the training dynamics observed in e.g.~Fig.~\ref{fig:rev_train_tunnels} with reverse KL self-training at these parameters, where the model initially collapses onto a single mode then eventually finds the bimodal distribution.
+This is dissimilar to the training dynamics observed in e.g.~Fig.~\ref{fig:rev_train_tunnels} with reverse KL self-training at these parameters, where the model initially collapses onto a single mode before eventually finding the bimodal distribution.

-We generically observe similar training dynamics with this scheme as with reverse KL self-training for unimodal models, except for an extra instability that must be regulated with gradient norm clipping.
-The large gradients that destabilize training and necessitate clipping likely arise in part from batches where a single high-weight configuration (like those discussed in Sec.~\ref{sec:sampling}) dominates the reweighted loss estimate.
-We also observe that the value of $\vev{\overline{\phi}}_{\tilde{p}}$ for the model distributions can fluctuate at late times, but we find that step-scheduling the learning rate (i.e.~reducing the learning rate by a factor $\gamma=0.5$ every 20000 epochs) regulates this effect and allows $\vev{\overline{\phi}}_{\tilde{p}}$ to settle to zero (or the appropriate nonzero value, in the asymmetric $\alpha \ne 0$ case).
+We find this scheme has instabilities in training that must be regulated with gradient norm clipping.
+The large gradients that necessitate clipping likely arise in part from batches where a single high-weight configuration (like those discussed in Sec.~\ref{sec:sampling}) dominates the reweighted loss estimate.
+We also observe that the value of $\vev{\overline{\phi}}_{\tilde{p}}$ can fluctuate at late training times, but also that step-scheduling the learning rate (i.e.~reducing the learning rate by a factor $\gamma=0.5$ every 20000 epochs) regulates this effect and allows $\vev{\overline{\phi}}_{\tilde{p}}$ to settle to zero (or the appropriate nonzero value, in the asymmetric $\alpha \ne 0$ case).